AdmitHub/heroku-auto-ssl/README.md

 **[Docs](https://dehydrated.de)**
 **Installation:** Clone down repo and run `dehydrated` executable.

-A application which interacts with the Lets Encrypt API to obtain SSL certificates.
-Using instead of the standard Let's Encrypt because it supports convient hooks which can be used to automate part of the proccess.
+An application which interacts with the Lets Encrypt API to obtain SSL certificates.
+Using instead of the standard Let's Encrypt client because it supports convient hooks which can be used to automate part of the proccess.

 ## Heroku Toolbelt
 **[Docs](https://devcenter.heroku.com/articles/heroku-cli)**
-**Instllation:** Follow instructions in documentation.
+**Installation:** Follow instructions in documentation.

 Provides control over Heroku applications from the command line.